MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 For details on deploying languages, see [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).

-## Apply application settings to Office 365 ProPlus
+## Apply application preferences to Office 365 ProPlus

-As part of your deployment, you can define application settings for Office 365 ProPlus, including VBA Macro notifications,  default file locations, and default file formats.
-To do so, you deploy Office using the standard steps in [Install Office 365 ProPlus](#install-office-365-proplus), but you include application settings as part of your configuration file.
+As part of your deployment, you can define application preferences for Office 365 ProPlus, including VBA Macro notifications,  default file locations, and default file formats.
+To do so, you deploy Office using the standard steps in [Install Office 365 ProPlus](#install-office-365-proplus), but you include application preferences as part of your configuration file.

 To create the configuration file, we recommend you use the [Office Customization Tool for Click-to-Run](https://config.office.com/), a web application with a full user interface.

-1. In your web browser, open the [Office Customization Tool for Click-to-Run](https://config.office.com/) and follow the steps to create a configuration file, including defining application settings alongside the standard deployment settings.
+1. In your web browser, open the [Office Customization Tool for Click-to-Run](https://config.office.com/) and follow the steps to create a configuration file, including defining application preferences alongside the standard deployment settings.
 2. Export the file.
 3. Follow the steps in [Install Office 365 ProPlus](#install-office-365-proplus) to deploy Office with the newly created configuration file.